Shadowsaber76/CNN-Classifier-for-CIFAR-10/README.md

 ```

 ## Usage
-Run the training script
+- Run the training script
-Modify the `num_epochs` parameter in the script to adjust training duration.
+- Modify the `num_epochs` parameter in the script to adjust training duration.
+(Genrally more the number of epochs better is the Train Accuracy but extreme number of epochs can cause overfitting leading to dip in Test Accuracy)

 ## Evaluation
 The script evaluates the model after each epoch using accuracy and F1-score: